Duty

 Board of Trustees

 We are a unit of local government in the State of Illinois organized as a Fire Protection District.
-Our District has one Fire Department operating out of one fire station at 102 S Benson St, Lexington IL 61753 with an approximate yearly budget of $450,000.
+Our District has one fire department operating out of one fire station at 102 S Benson St, Lexington IL 61753 with an approximate yearly budget of $600,000.

 The County of McLean appoints a three-member Board of Trustees to govern the District for three year terms.
 The BOT appoints a Treasurer and the Command Officers of the Lexington Fire Department.